 Planning Your Program

 Before you start just randomly writing code, you need to have a plan.
 Do whatever works for you.
 It can be a nice flowchart or the steps written down somewhere.
-Think of it like an outline for a research paper.
+Think of it like an outline for a research paper and since you would not write a serious paper without planning it out then you should not go without this step here either.
 You can use numbers and letters to organize your steps.
 It is just a guide written down for you to follow.
 A common first problem is to figure out the area of some space.
 Let’s just call it a rectangle to make it simple and go from there.
 Here are some steps written down that would help me solve this problem.

 Steps To Write This Program